Apply for Election Judge Jobs

 - Demonstrate attention to detail

 - Work as a team member and follow directions

 Fluency in Somali, Spanish, Hmong, Oromo, and/or American Sign Language is desired.

 Election judges can choose to volunteer or can be paid to serve, including for completing required training before Election Day.

 Minneapolis election judges are paid an hourly wage to attend a training class and for service on Election Day.
-The current hourly wage is $12.60 per hour, and is increasing to $13.30 per hour on Aug.
-1.
+The current hourly wage is $13.30 per hour.

 Time Off from WORK to Serve AS AN ELECTION JUDGE